tylerprehl/top-shopping-cart/README.md

 ### Other Interesting Things Learned
 - div elements have the WAI-ARIA role of 'generic'
-- got a little jumpstart on using React context (probably not in best-practice format)
+- got a little jumpstart on using React Context (probably not in best-practice format)
+  - I used it as a method for passing data through the Outlet element